Sanglorian/orcus/Orcus Monsters - current.md

 Some creatures have one or more of the following additional movement modes.

+**Compress** means that the monster can travel through spaces as if it were one size smaller without squeezing, or as if it were two sizes smaller while squeezing.

 ### Burrow

 A monster that has a burrowing speed can use that speed to move through sand, earth, mud, or ice.
 A monster can't burrow through solid rock unless it has a special trait that allows it to do so.